TeaSitta/AI-Horde-Worker/README.md

 This assumes you have git installed

-Open a bash terminal and run these commands (just copy-paste them all together)
+Open a bash terminal and run these commands

 ```bash
 git clone https://github.com/TeaSitta/AI-Horde-Worker.git